snyk/user-docs/docs/introducing-snyk/snyks-core-concepts/running-tests.md

 ### Run tests with the Snyk Web UI

-A test is run when you add a new project, or click the **re-test now** button on a Project, in the&#x20;
+A test is run when you add a new project, or click the **Retest now** button on a Project in the Overview tab.

 ### Run tests with the API